 Typically a decent chunk of people won’t open your emails.
 It’s to be expected, so it’s a great idea to plan for it if you want to increase your open rates.
 Depending on your email marketing provider - it’s usually simple to re-send an email.

-Generally, you’d want to put those who didn’t open your email into a group - after, say, 24–48 hours.
-Then, change the subject line (this is crucial), and spend your time making sure the subject line is captivating.
-You may also want to change the intro to your email as well, but that’s not a deal-breaker.
+Generally, you'd want to put those who didn't open your email into a group after 24–48 hours.
+Then, change the subject line (this is crucial), and make sure the subject line is captivating.
+You may want to change the intro to your email as well, but that's not a deal-breaker.